Special Unitary Parameterized Estimators of Rotation: Optimization Methods From Linear Quaternion Constraints

+More generally speaking, when the constraints hold exactly for one or more observation pairs (i.e. noiseless scenarios), we can obtain the solution from the kernel of those constraints in closed-form.
+For example, with two noiseless 3D sphere observation pairs, the aligning rotation can be given by:

+where $\Tilde{\mathbf{q}}$ denotes the unnormalized form of rotation $\mathbf{q}$. \Cref{sec:exact_alignment} describes our methods to robustly and efficiently construct these rotations of exact alignment.
+These simple kernel formulations are key to enabling our solutions to the case of Wahba's problem when $n=2$.

-The previous method can be applied in optimally aligning two point sets when perfect alignment is not possible (\ie Wahba's problem for $n=2$).
-This scenario is well known to have closed-form expressions~\cite{QUEST,ESOQ2,fast_2vec}.
-We propose an alternate solution given by the average of two (unnormalized) rotations that each perfectly align the cross products of the reference and target sets, along with one of the two corresponding observation pairs (proof in Suppl.
-Mat.).
-Using the average rotation definition from~\cite{rot_average}, the solution is:
+\paragraph{Weighted} Wahba's problem for the two-point case is well known to have closed-form expressions~\citep{QUEST,ESOQ2,fast_2vec}.
+We propose an alternate solution which is given by the weighted average of the two (unnormalized) rotations that each noiselessly align the cross products of the reference and target sets, along with one of the two corresponding observation pairs (proof in \cref{sec:2_pt_w_proof}).
+Using the average rotation definition from~\cite{rot_average} (i.e. in Frobenius sense for $SO(3)$), the solution is: